 - The interest in business finance is also tax-deductible.

 - The tax authorities, however, allow the tax benefits to the companies that avail the business finance.

 - The interest which is paid for the servicing which is the borrowed amount is generally deductible from the gross income.

 - This amount is paid through the business income as a service fee for using the borrowed funds.

 - Promoters are advised to maintain proper accounts of these kinds of payments as proof if such kind of need arises in the future.

 - However, it is important to note that the principal repayment amount is not tax-deductible.

 - The borrowed amount is however not an income for the business because it is not earned.

 - Moreover, the loan is required to be repaid during the tenure.

-A business loan has many benefits and it is something which is fairly easy to avail.
+A business loan has many benefits and it is fairly easy to avail.
 However, the borrowers are required to remember that the money is required to be repaid at some point.
-Therefore, the owners are thus advised to know their requirements and also assess the situation of their business before making any kind of decision to avail a loan.
-It is a good idea to apply for the business loan if you want to increase the grown and funds of your business.
+Therefore, the owners are thus advised to know their requirements and also assess the situation of their business before making any kind of decision to avail of a loan.
+It is a good idea to apply for a business loan if you want to increase the growth and funds of your business.